About the Journal

 Victorian Network is an open-access, MLA-indexed, peer-reviewed journal dedicated to publishing and promoting the best work across the broad field of Victorian Studies by postgraduate students and early career academics.
-We are delighted to announce that our Winter 2018 issue, entitled "Forgery and Imitation" and guest edited by Aviva Briefel (Bowdoin College), is now available (see below).

 Our previous editions: